daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 box.calculateArea(); // 4
 ```

-With ES6 classes you can also use `extends` to create a subclass of an existing class:
+With ES6 classes you can also use `extends` to create a subclass from an existing class:

 ```js
 class MyComponent extends React.Component {